What to Bring to Class

 Come to class free of odors or other scents, including perfume and essential oils, as many people have allergies to these.

-Avoid eating anything 2-3 hours before class, when possible.
-If you do need to eat before class, you’d feel best in class if you keep it light.
+Avoid eating heavy foods before class, if you do need to eat before class, you’d feel best in class if you keep it light.

 How to Get the Most out of Your First Hot Yoga Class